Storm Highway by Dan Robinson

 The temperatures held steady at 31-32F for much of the morning, and bridges and overpasses slowly became coated with sleet pellets and ice.
 A few cars skidded on the ice but managed to avoid an accident (see video clip).
 Salt trucks were out in force on the interstates and major roads, which remained clear.
 However, by early afternoon, temperatures finally began falling into the upper 20s - at which time the entire ground surfaces cooled to the freezing mark and began rapidly accumulating ice and sleet.

 As the sleet continued to pile up on the roads, plows worked harder while cars had trouble climbing hills (see video clip).
 By 8PM, the heavy sleet was giving way to heavy freezing rain.
 Our temperatures had risen back to the 30F-31F range, from the upper 20s earlier in the afternoon.
 But despite the borderline temps, the raindrops were still very efficient in freezing on anything they touched.
 Iceicles on trees, power lines and signs were becoming numerous and growing fast - the ice storm was gaining momentum.
-Around 10PM, during a heaver burst of rain/sleet, we observed three lightning flashes with thunder.
+Around 10PM, during a heaver burst of rain/sleet, we chased three lightning flashes with thunder.
 As we approached the I-70 / I-170 interchange, we saw the first power flash light up the sky in the Florrisant area, just east of I-170.
 Then another.
 And another!
 We exited the highway and headed in the general direction of the flashes.

 The power flashes increased in frequency during the next hour, at a rate of one every 10-20 seconds, at times continuous for 20 seconds at a time.
 Lines were failing everywhere.
 The flashes were emanating from a large number of sources in random locations, each flash signalling another area losing power.
 As we continued criscrossing the Florissant neighborhoods, power outages were becoming widespread fast.
 Finally, we stopped on one of the few streets which still had power.
 Trees and branches could be heard breaking and falling (see video clip).
 I set up the camera and caught a power flash occuring less than 1/4 mile away, which knocked out power to the street (see video clip):